sujaldev/usar-notice-mailing-list/README.md

 # USAR Notice Mailing List

-Receive email updates for when new notices are posted on the university website (University School of Automation & Robotics).
+Receive email updates for when new notifications are posted on the university website (University School of Automation & Robotics).